 It is with great sadness that the RBSA relays the passing of Lou Dovidio after a long, brave fight against cancer.
 Lou's son Brian played all the way from Clinic through Babe Ruth.
 He, Lou and Lou's wife Carole were (and are) both integral and beloved members of the RBSA family.

 To learn more about Lou and his family, please visit; https://www.facebook.com/Lou-Dovidio-Memorial-Page-739824569488091/

-To donate to The Brian Dovidio Scholarship Fund, please click the secure link below.
-Any donation would be greatly appreciated by the Dovidio family.
+To donate directly to The Brian Dovidio Scholarship Fund, please click the secure link found on their Facebook page-any donation(s) would be greatly appreciated by the Dovidio family.

 Please closely review the following document for important information regarding the new birthdate cut off changes.
 If you have any questions or concerns regarding the age determination, please contact Shawn Kirk at email@example.com or Matt Miller at MGMiller17@verizon.net.
 If your child is born within the May 1st - August 31st window and wish to change leagues from your registration choice, please contact Matt Miller either via e-mail or at 201-264-0531.